Benedum Center: Restoration

 The centerpiece of the auditorium is the large chandelier in the dome above the balcony.
 It weighs 4,700 lb, is 20 ft high by 12 ft wide.
 Its restoration was dedicated to the late H.J.
 Heinz II.

-Today the center is the home of the Pittsburgh Opera, Pittsburgh Ballet Theatre, and Pittsburgh Civic Light Opera, all of which used to be based at Heinz Hall.
-The 2,800-seat Benedum Center is a centerpiece of the Pittsburgh Cultural District and is one of the most utilized theaters in the nation today.

 The center has hosted several PBS doo-wop television concert specials including Doo Wop 50.
 The TV game show Wheel of Fortune taped two weeks of shows at the theater for the first two weeks of their 16th season in 1998.